 After three long years of undergrad hell, I have made it to my senior year.
 Graduation is in sight and, as anyone presented with a life-changing transition would, I have become reminiscent regarding my college experience in the past few days.

+It seems like it was only yesterday when everyone was trying to compare universities to find the best fit.
 Lost in the nostalgia, I forgot about seemingly unimportant yet ultimately essential items for my success, like a can opener and soap for my dishwasher, making dinner preparation a bit difficult today.
 For that reason, I decided to compile a list of necessities for the university student’s non-academic success.
 Wouldn’t want anyone to suffer through hand washing dishes as I just had to.

 1. The Crockpot

 Some college campuses have banned slow cookers for the sake of fire safety, which is not a necessary precaution, as most are safe to be left on for 8-10 hours unattended.
 Nonetheless, slow cookers are every college student’s best friend (next to ramen) because they are capable of cooking most meals traditionally prepared in the oven or microwave at half the energy and out-of-pocket purchasing cost.

 Meals that would normally demand hours of preparation and attention are hands-free and no hassle with the slow cooker.
 Once the ingredients have been placed in the slow cooker, there’s no need to monitor the food in fear of it overcooking.
 Dessert and dinner menu items such as lasagna, peach cobbler and mashed potatoes can be prepared in this energy-saving device in about the same time it would take in an oven, but with less money spent on energy.